Cost of an Alternator Replacement

 • Abuse or misuse, such as driving off-road, towing beyond the rated capacity or unauthorized racing

-• Negligence, such as leaving the car unattended for months or not sticking to the routine maintenance schedule
+• Negligence, such as leaving the car unattended for months or not following the routine maintenance schedule

 Extended warranties